 Google: The world’s most popular search engine got its start at Stanford in 1996 when Sergey Brin and Larry Page developed the page-rank algorithm while computer science graduate students.

-Optical fiber amplifier: This invention by John Shaw and Michael J.F.
+Optical fiber amplifier: This invention by John Shaw and Michel J.F.
 Digonnet enabled the bandwidth explosion in optical communications and telecommunications essential to the Internet.

 Recombinant DNA: This ubiquitous tool for molecular biology was developed in 1973 by Stanley Cohen and Herbert Boyer to enable scientists to perform genetic engineering by combining pieces of DNA from different organisms, laying the groundwork for the biotechnology industry.